Actions for Climate Change: Working to Reduce CO2 Emissions at Customer Sites

 A cumulative total of about 1,071,000 “Eco-Jozu” units had been sold as of the end of March 2022, helping cut CO2 emissions by 257,000 tons per year.

 ■ “Eco-Jozu” High Efficiency Water Heater

 Participation in the Blue & Green Project creating forests through gas

-Osaka Gas promotes the use of high-efficiency residential gas equipment, and since June 2006 has joined a group of 23 gas companies and gas equipment manufacturers in the Blue & Green Project, which aims to pass on to future generations an abundantly green planet.
+Osaka Gas promotes the use of high-efficiency residential gas equipment, and since June 2006, it has joined a group of gas companies and gas equipment manufacturers in the Blue & Green Project, which aims to pass on to future generations an abundantly green planet.

-The project is two-fold—selling energy-saving gas equipment and planting trees—both aiming to benefit the environment.
+The project is two-fold selling energy-saving gas equipment and planting trees both aiming to benefit the environment.
 Originally, this project was set up around the EcoWill residential gas engine cogeneration system and two models of the Eco-Jozu high-efficiency residential hot-water supply system.
 In FY2010, the Ene-Farm residential fuel cell cogeneration system was added as a new type of residential gas equipment.
 The first phase of the project that provided support for tree planting in Vietnam ended in March 2014.
-With the start of the second phase in April 2014, support was extended to reestablish the Takata-Matsubara pine forest in Rikuzentakata, Iwate Prefecture, completely destroyed in the 2011 Tohoku earthquake and tsunami.
+With the start of the second phase in April 2014, support was extended to reestablish the Takata-Matsubara pine forest in Rikuzentakata, Iwate Prefecture.

 Solar power generation